-Electric vehicles keep gaining ground, and home charging makes sense.
 A level 1 charging station uses the outlet you already have, so getting started feels easy.
 This guide answers what is level 1 charging station.
-You’ll learn how it works, typical speeds, costs, plus pros and cons.
+You’ll know how it works, the typical speeds, costs, plus pros and cons.

 If you’re new and asking what is a level 1 EV charging station, don’t stress.
 Level 1 is accessible, usually included, and fits daily needs.